So far, no major cancer group recommends keto diets for either prevention or treatment of cancer.

 What types of cancer can keto help ease?
 Some of the strongest reports of keto’s possible benefits have come from glioblastoma, a very aggressive brain cancer.
 But it doesn’t seem to work on other kinds of brain cancer.
 There has been very limited evidence that a high-fat, low-carb diet may help suppress solid cancers in the prostate, breast, stomach, and liver.
 But researchers have not ruled out the possibility that a keto diet may actually worsen your cancer by promoting tumor growth.
 And very low-fat diets have shown to lower the chances that certain types of breast cancer may come back.

 How exactly does the keto diet help fight tumors?
-Researchers aren’t sure what a diet high in fats and very low in carbs does to cancer cells.
+Researchers aren’t sure what a diet high in fats and very low in carbs does to cancer cells; they aren't even sure if it helps or causes harm.
 But they think starving the cancer isn’t the only way.
 For example, studies have shown that keto may also change the expression of your genes, which in turn controls the way your cells behave.